Merger (politics): Greece

 The Kallikratis Plan replaced the 1033 municipalities and communities of Greece with 325 new municipalities in 2011.

 Hungary

 Budapest, the capital and largest city in Hungary, was formed from the merger of the cities of Buda and Pest across the river Danube in 1873.

 Indonesia

-There were mergers of administrative divisions in Indonesia.
+There had been mergers of administrative divisions in Indonesia, but these examples are much rarer than the creation of new administrative entities.
 Merger of the Special Region of Surakarta into Central Java in 1946, is the only instance of provincial merger in the country.
 On 18 October 1951, Adikarto Regency was merged into Kulon Progo Regency in the Special Region of Yogyakarta.
 In 2003, several administrative cities (kota administratif) in Indonesia were merged back to the parent regencies, due to the Government Regulation no. 33 of 2003 which removed their status.
 All other administrative cities had become autonomous before 2003.